Máire Comerford: Early life

-1916-1922
+Early revolutionary period

-Comerford was in Dublin during the outbreak of the Easter Rising in Dublin and volunteered to aid Countess Markievicz in St Stephen's Green, but was turned away.
+Comerford was in Dublin during the outbreak of the Easter Rising in Dublin and volunteered to aid Countess Markievicz in St Stephen's Green, but her offer was not accepted.
 She carried despatches for the GPO garrison.
-She returned to Gorey after the Rising and joined the local Sinn Féin branch where she worked alongside Sean Etchingham.
+Comerford returned to Gorey after the Rising and joined the local Sinn Féin branch where she worked alongside Sean Etchingham.

-Comerford supported the prisoners who had been taken in 1916 and the reordering of the Sinn Féin party from 1917.
-She returned to Dublin shortly before the 1918 General Election, where she worked on Roger Sweetman's election campaign.
-Sinn Féin won a majority in the election.
-On 21 January 1919 she attended the Round Room at the Mansion House, witnessing the creation of the First Dail by the 27 TDs present.
-In 1920 Comerford was sent to County Leitrim to work with local IRA leadership on organizational matters.
+She supported the prisoners who had been interned in 1916 and the reorganisation of the Sinn Féin party that began in 1917.
+Following Markievicz's release from captivity in England and triumphal tour around Dublin in June 1917, Comerford met her in Liberty Hall.
+Comerford returned to Dublin shortly before the 1918 general election, where she worked on Roger Sweetman's election campaign.
+On 21 January 1919 she attended the Round Room at the Mansion House, witnessing the creation of the First Dáil by the 27 TDs present.
+Years later Comerford recalled the importance of that date:

+No day that ever dawned in Ireland had been waited for, worked for, suffered for like that January Tuesday.
+People waiting asked one another 'Did you ever think you and I would live to see this day'...Never was the past so near, or the present so brave, or the future so full of hope.
+We did see Cathal Brugha presiding and we repeated the words of the Declaration after him, and felt we had burnt our boats now.
+There was no turning back.

+From the summer of 1919 until after the signing of the treaty Comerford worked as secretary to nationalist historian and author Alice Stopford Green and lived in her house at no. 90 St Stephen's Green, in central Dublin.
+In 1920 she was sent to County Leitrim to work with local IRA leadership on organisational matters.
 In Leitrim Comerford started multiple Cumann Na mBan branches.
 New members were instructed in first aid, care and safety of arms, dispatch work and intelligence collection.

-Comerford supported the IRA in the Dublin area during the Irish War of Independence.
+Comerford assisted the IRA in the Dublin area during the Irish War of Independence.
 Because they were less likely to be searched, Cumann na mBan members often moved weapons through crowded areas in broad daylight: "Dumps were moved where necessary and I learned from experience that the Lee Enfield service rifle could be carried under my coat without protruding at the bottom if the muzzle was held under my ear".
 She also helped to run the Irish White Cross, led by the Quaker James Douglas, which aimed to assist civilian war victims by raising money in the United States.
-With the approval of the Anglo-Irish Treaty (7 January 1922) Eamon De Valera resigned as President and Comerford resigned from her position in Dáil Éireann.
-In the lead up to the 1922 Irish general election Comerford was involved in raids of multiple Post Offices where stamps were taken and used to pay for campaign telegrams and cash payments for election costs.
+With the approval of the Anglo-Irish Treaty on 7 January 1922, the terms of which "horrified" republicans like her, Comerford resigned from her position in Dáil Éireann.
+In the lead up to the 1922 Irish general election she was involved in raids of multiple post offices where stamps were taken and used to pay for campaign telegrams and cash payments for election costs.